Stamp duty charges in various cities

 No, stamp duty is not refundable.

-So far, stamp duty and GST are separate charges levied on the sale of a property, and as such have no impact on each other.
+Stamp duty and GST are separate charges levied on the sale of a property.